 - Administrative License Suspension After Arrest

-- Finding a Lawyer in Columbus for 2nd DUI Charges
+- Finding a Lawyer in Cincinnati for 2nd DUI Charges

 According to Ohio Revised Code §4511.19, no person shall operate any vehicle within the state, if, at the time of operation: The person is under the influence of alcohol, a drug of abuse, or a combination of them, or the person has a concentration of .08 to .17 Blood Alcohol Content (BAC).